Log splitter

-Most log splitter models for home use have a rating around 10 tons, but professional hydraulic models may exert 30 tons of force or more.
+Most log splitter models for home use have a rating of around 10 tons, but professional hydraulic models may exert 30 tons of force or more.
 There are also manual log splitters, which use mechanical leverage to force logs through a sharpened blade assembly; and screw or 'corkscrew' types that are driven directly from an agricultural tractor's power take-off shaft where the splitter is mounted on the three-point hitch.

 Power source

 A simple log splitter may be powered by an electric motor driving a hydraulic pump or by gasoline or diesel engine with or without a tractor.
 The non-electric versions can be used remotely where the splitter can be moved to the location of the cut wood source.
 Split logs can then be loaded into trucks, trailers or bulk bags.

-No matter what the power source, a log splitter either uses a hydraulic piston to drive the log through a stationary blade or a rotating cone shaped screw mandrel that pulls the log up over a wedge.
+No matter what the power source, a log splitter either uses a hydraulic piston to drive the log through a stationary blade or a rotating cone-shaped screw mandrel that pulls the log up over a wedge.
 Some models have attachments that prevent the split logs from falling to the ground allowing the operator to reposition the logs quickly for a second pass on the log splitter.
 Some cone or screw splitters are mounted on steel platforms mounted on a three-point hitch that allow the log to be repeatedly split into smaller pieces without putting the wood down and up again.

 Uses

-Although smaller firewood splitters are intended for home, there are now many commercial units available.
-Some commercial splitters are part of a 'firewood processor' that saw logs of timber into lengths, split them, and then carry the wood up an inclined conveyor onto a pile or into a bag, truck or trailer.
-Specialty producers such as those producing maple syrup use units that split 4 foot lengths.
-Machines that split and point wood for fence post also exist though they are few in number as it is generally safer and more convenient to saw the posts.
+Although smaller firewood splitters are intended for homes, there are now many commercial units available.
+Some commercial splitters are part of a 'firewood processor' that saw logs of timber into lengths, split them, and then carries the wood up an inclined conveyor onto a pile or into a bag, truck, or trailer.
+Specialty producers such as those producing maple syrup use units that split 4-foot lengths.
+Machines that split and point wood for fence posts also exist though they are few as it is generally safer and more convenient to see the posts.

-The rising cost of domestic heating gas oil has reawakened a desire for alternative fuel sources and burning wood is carbon neutral.
+The rising cost of domestic heating gas oil has reawakened a desire for alternative fuel sources and burning wood is carbon-neutral.
 Modern wood-burning stoves are efficient and safe.
-Many consumers that would not have considered splitting their own logs a few years ago are now burning wood fuel for both ecological and economical reasons.
+Many consumers that would not have considered splitting their logs a few years ago are now burning wood fuel for both ecological and economical reasons.